LaoWater/reconnectv2/README.md

 The **Bibliography** section offers a curated collection of influential works that explore the intricate connections between the body, mind, and nature.
 This compilation serves as a resource for those seeking to deepen their understanding of holistic well-being and personal transformation.

 > [!NOTE]
-> The summaries are crafted from our personal experiences and reflections on each work.
+> The summaries are carefully crafted from personal experiences and reflections on each work.

 For a comprehensive list and detailed insights, please visit [Bibliography Page](https://reconnectv2.com/bibliography/).